SagivAsraf/Weather-App/README.md

 In addition , as you can see at the code I used at "axios" -> a library of node.js and yargs, also a library.

-I add an image that show how its work!
+I add an image that show how it works!

 Enjoy :)